ancorasir/VisualPropModel/README.md

 │
 ├── tests                  <- Tests of any kind
 │
-├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git ├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── requirements.txt          <- File for installing python dependencies ├── setup.py                  <- File for installing project as a package └── README.md
+├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── requirements.txt          <- File for installing python dependencies └── README.md
 ```